 Prioritizing ease of use, Sugar is a universal answer for almost any kind of enhancement needs you might face.

 Behind its simple UI, some complex coding is happening to ensure each band of frequencies stays predictable and musical.
 The buttons under each band let you select either of the two exciter algorithms designed for said band.

-You can adjust the amount of excitement by simply grabbing the handles in the band view at the top or use the “wet inject” knob to increase excitement on all bands at once.
+You can adjust the amount of excitement by simply grabbing the handles in the band view at the top or using the “wet inject” knob to increase excitement on all bands at once.
 There are also input filters to help rein in stray frequencies.

-Its usage could vary from adding some clarity to vocals, strings, synth pads to adding bite to drums and guitars.
+Its usage could vary from adding some clarity to vocals, strings, and synth pads to adding bite to drums and guitars.
 Or perhaps even adding some low-end depth to a bass track.
 Experimenting with the plugin is highly recommended and delivers quick, gratifying results.

 - Multiple Algorithms

 Each band has two kinds of excitement algorithms, which give a particular trait to the enhancement appropriate for the band.
 This simplifies the process of excitement to the point of literally pushing a button and moving a slider.

 - Linear Phase Filters

 The band crossover filters and the input low-pass/high-pass filters are all linear-phase.
 So, you needn’t worry about phase issues occurring because of any of the filters.
 Although, if you prefer the sound of a minimum phase filter, this could be a downside.

 Sugar can work parallelly in mid/side mode, so you can adjust how much excitement it adds with even more detail.
 This feature is convenient for stereo depth enhancements.